Building Rehabilitation Workflow

 Buildings intended for participation of Mandatory Building Inspection Subsidy Scheme (the Scheme) must meet all of the following requirements:

-1. Private residential or composite building (commercial and residential) aged 30 years or above (including those owned by Civil Servants’ Cooperative Building Society (CBS)), except buildings not exceeding three storeys, New Territories Exempted Houses and those in single ownership.
-The age and use of the building stated on Occupation Permit shall be treated as conclusive;
+1. Private residential (including those owned by Civil Servants’ Cooperative Building Society (CBS)) or composite (commercial and residential) buildings aged 30 years or above, except buildings not exceeding three storeys, New Territories Exempted Houses and those in single ownership.
+The age and use of the buildings stated on Occupation Permit shall be treated as conclusive;

-3. A “Statutory Notice/Pre-Notification Letter on Mandatory Building Inspection” (for common parts of the building) served by the Buildings Department (BD) to the owners’ corporation (OC) or the building has been received; and
+3. A “Statutory Notice on Mandatory Building Inspection” (for common parts of the building) served by the Buildings Department (BD) / Independent Checking Unit (ICU) to the owners’ corporation (OC) or the building has been received; and

-4. An inspector registered under Buildings Ordinance (Registered Inspector (RI)) must be engaged to be in charge of prescribed inspection and the application must be submitted before the engagement of any RI.
+4. An inspector registered under Buildings Ordinance (Registered Inspector (RI)) must be engaged to be in charge of prescribed inspection and the application must be submitted before tendering for appointment of such aforementioned person.

 Owner's organisations and Applicant's Representatives

-(i) An OC has been formed for the building, the OC should be the entity submitting the application to the URA.
+(i) An OC has been formed for the building, the OC shall be the entity submitting the application to the URA.

 (ii) OC has not been formed for the building (including buildings held by CBS), the application must be submitted by all owners collectively or by CBS (if appropriate) being the Applicant.
 Please refer to “Application Notes for building without Owners’ Corporation” in Annex I of the Integrated Building Rehabilitation Assistance Scheme (IBRAS) application form for the eligibility criteria and application details.

 The cap of the amount of subsidy will be determined based on the total number of all residential and commercial units identified in the same DMC.
-In the case where BD does not allow all the buildings under one DMC into the same batch of the MBIS target building list, the cap will be determined by the number of units of all buildings covered under the subject “Statutory Notice/Pre-Notification Letter on Mandatory Building Inspection” served by BD.
+In the case where BD/ICU does not allow all the buildings under one DMC into the same batch of the MBIS target building list, the cap will be determined by the number of units of all buildings covered under the subject “Statutory Notice on Mandatory Building Inspection” served by BD/ICU.

 Use of Subsidy

-If the actual expenses of Prescribed Inspection of building do not exceed the subsidy cap and the owners have received Pre-notification Letter(s) or Statutory Notice(s) on the MBIS and MWIS at the same time, any remaining subsidy may be used to employ the same Registered Inspector or Registered Inspector / Qualified Person in the same company to conduct the Prescribed Inspection of windows in common parts.
+- If the actual expenses of Prescribed Inspection of building do not exceed the subsidy cap and the owners have received Statutory Notice(s) on the MBIS and MWIS at the same time, any remaining subsidy may be used to employ the same Registered Inspector or Registered Inspector / Qualified Person in the same company to conduct the Prescribed Inspection of windows in common parts.

 Areas NOT covered by the Subsidy